Writing on Line; Tips for Newbies Part Iii

-Besides the site paying you, you could link an Adsense account so you were literally paid twice for one article.
+Besides Triond paying you, you could link an Adsense account so you were literally paid twice for one article.

 If you quoted something or someone to prove your point, your article was rejected for plagiarism.

 This kind of fake moderation is still practiced today.
 Sites will 'claim' work is plagiarized or has 'spammy elements' to avoid publishing.

 One of the most significant features of Triond was it's Forum.
 Here various writers congregated.
 It was in that forum the 'White House Insider' was invented.

 That set of articles became so popular that Triond gave Ulsterman, (the writer) his own subsite, which garnered millions of his, until, in 2015, Triond went down.

 Originally, this site challenged Triond.
 It paid more, and tried to duplicate and correct Triond's faults.
 It claimed to pay 1c for every 3 hits.

 As it floundered, it paid via Adsense and Adsense alone.
 It never gained the eye of public as frequently as Triond.

 It went down and returned as a non-paying blah blah site.

 This site was trick from start to finish.
 It pretended to be sophisticated and demanded first rate work.

 People joined, posted, and had their work rejected.
 Thinking it was not up to standard, they tried again.

 Expertcolumn never paid.
 You can stick at something like $4.56 for YEARS as the pay out is $5.00.
 It existed to suck in writers so it can steal the earnings.

 This was a good site which paid directly.
 It demanded a lot of work, and had human mods who actually read the work.
 It ceased paying years ago.